CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/60-translate-parser-api.md

 slug: reference/translate-parser-api
 ---

-The `TranslateParser` is responsible for formatting the translated messages and using parameters that are passed in.
+The `TranslateParser` is responsible for formatting your translated messages and using parameters that you pass in.

 Usually, you would not use the `TranslateParser` directly.
 It's called in the background when a translation string is requested in your app.